IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

 * Recommendation for charters: If the vertical scroll direction is significant, [the `COMPAT:` header](#proposal-iid-compat) should be specified.
-* In TJAPlayer3, where the imaginary component of `<pixel-distance-xy>` is introduced, due to the positive vertical scroll direction being inverted as from the bottom to the top of the screen (↑), the vertical movement direction is in the same direction as the direction of the [`#SCROLL` command](#scroll), but is in the opposite direction of the `#SCROLL` command in other simulators including TaikoJiro 2 and TaikoManyGimmicks.
+* In TJAPlayer3, where the imaginary component of `<distance-xy>` is introduced, due to the positive vertical scroll direction being inverted as from the bottom to the top of the screen (↑), the vertical movement direction is in the same direction as the direction of the [`#SCROLL` command](#scroll), but is in the opposite direction of the `#SCROLL` command in other simulators including TaikoJiro 2 and TaikoManyGimmicks.
 * TJAPlayer2 for.PC and TaikoManyGimmicks do not support all existent forms of `<scroll-speed-xy>`, see the explanation of compatibility issues in [Value Type](#value-type).
+* In TJAPlayer2 for.PC:
+  * Until TJAPlayer-f and TJAPlayer3-Develop-ReWrite: For every `#JPOSSCROOLL` the resulting judgement mark position depends on the frame rate and is not accurate, especially for short `<approach-duration>` or large distance of `<distance-x>` or `<distance-xy>`.
+If `<approach-duration>` is 0, the judgement mark and most (if not all) notes and bar lines go off the screen because the movement per frame is divided by 0.
+  * Until OpenTaiko (0auBSQ) v0.6.0.48:
+    * `<distance-x>` or `<distance-xy>` is rounded to the nearest integer toward 0.
+    * When a current `#JPOSSCROLL` is stopped by another `#JPOSSCROLL` command within the current `#JPOSSCROLL`'s moving duration interval, the resulting judgement mark position depends on the frame rate and is not accurate.

 ### #JUDGEDELAY